SCAU-AnimalGenetics/OmiGA/README.md

 # <img src="https://omiga.bio/imgs/logo-blue.png" width="15%" height="15%">
 # **A Toolkit for Omics Genetic Analysis**<br>

 OmiGA (Omics Genetic Analysis) is a toolkit designed to ultra-efficient genetic analysis for high-throughput measurements of omics, such as gene expression, alternative splicing, DNA methylation, metabolites, Microbiome, protein abundance, and so forth.
-Additionally, OmiGA is applicable to genome-wide association analysis for complex traits.
+Additionally, OmiGA is applicable to genome-wide association analysis for complex traits. **For detailed documentation, please click [**here**](https://omiga.bio).**

 OmiGA currently supports the following analyses: